scholtz/dotnet-algorand-sdk/README.md

 The Nuget package is here <https://www.nuget.org/packages/Algorand2/>

-UPDATE: There is now a Unity build at <https://www.nuget.org/packages/Algorand2_Unity/1.0.0.10>
+The Unity build is at <https://www.nuget.org/packages/Algorand2_Unity/>

 The Unity build allows the DLL to be used directly in Unity without Newtonsoft or Codedom conflicts.
 It also offers a new optional parameter to HttpClientConfigurator allowing a shim to be injected